 Eco-Friendly and Independent Food and Drink Shops

-an-friendly for a long time.
+Edinburgh has surprisingly been vegetarian and vegan-friendly for a long time.
 Alternative health food shops like Real Foods started trading here in 1975, they have shops across the city and are popular with the vegan community.
 New sustainable shops like The Refillery in Newington and The Eco Larder on Morrison Street offer people a way to shop plastic-free for food and household products.
-Foodies will enjoy the cheesemonger who supplies Edinburgh’s restaurants, IG Mellis on Victoria Street.
+Foodies will enjoy the cheesemonger who supplies Edinburgh’s restaurants, I.J.
+Mellis on Victoria Street.
 Tea-lovers should head to Eteaket in the city centre for afternoon tea and Rosevear Tea (Broughton Street and Clerk Street) for tastings and tea products.
 One of Scotland’s top exports is whisky and Royal Mile Whiskies is one of the most respected whisky merchants in the world with a true passion for our national tipple.

 The café scene in Edinburgh has exponentially grown in the last decade with an increase in independent and family-run ventures.
 In Leith, Ostara is a café – bistro who focus on local and sustainable food and serve one of the best brunches in Edinburgh.
 Next to Haymarket is Grams, who use zero dairy, gluten or refined sugar and specialise in meal plans for home cooking.
 Social business Social Bite (Rose Street and Shandwick Place), are a chain of sandwich shops set up by young entrepreneurs, focus on tackling homelessness in Scotland.
 Patrons can gift food and drink to the city’s homeless population.
 Meanwhile, The Grassmarket Café is part of a social enterprise that uses locally sourced ingredients in support of the Edinburgh community.